Md-Emon-Hasan/ML-Project-Student-Performance-Prediction-using-Docker-and-CI-CD-Pipeline/README.md

 - **Build and Deploy:** Builds the Docker image and deploys the app to a cloud platform.

 Check out the workflow file in `.github/workflows/ci-cd.yml`.

 ---

-## 🌐 Deploy on Render

-Follow these steps to deploy on Render:

-1. **Sign up for Render:** Create an account on [Render](https://render.com).

-2. **Create a new Web Service:**
-   - Select "New Web Service" from your Render dashboard.
-   - Connect your GitHub repository.
-   - Choose your branch (e.g., `main`) and configure build and runtime settings.

-3. **Deploy:** Render will automatically build and deploy your application.

-4. **Access your live app:** Visit the URL provided by Render after successful deployment.

----